 In 2021, Justice in Aging will launch our Strategic Initiative to strengthen and intentionally center our external advocacy strategies and projects on issues that directly address systemic and intersectional inequities faced by older adults of color, older women, LGBTQ older adults, older adults with disabilities, and older adults who are immigrants or have limited English proficiency.
 We will place primary emphasis on advancing racial equity.
 The Director of Equity and Racial Justice Advocacy will lead this work, in close collaboration with Justice in Aging directors and staff.

-Applications will be accepted on a rolling basis until the position is filled, with application review beginning on December 15, 2020.
+Applications will be accepted on a rolling basis until Wednesday, January 13, 2020.
 Questions about the position can be directed to Shelby Minister at firstname.lastname@example.org.

 Work with the Executive Director, Deputy Director, other Directors, and all staff to center equity in our substantive work.

 Lead the implementation of our Strategic Initiative on Advancing Equity and direct our newly created Equity Team, which will be comprised of staff who are also part of one or more of our existing teams.

 Work with the Equity Team as well as our Health, Economic Security, Litigation, and Elder Rights teams to create and expand equity-based projects and initiatives.

 Partner with the Executive and Deputy Director to develop planning and evaluation tools that center equity and shape new project ideas into proposals for new funding.

 Work with the Communications Director and Communications Team to develop media and/or social media strategies to advance equity-related policy objectives.